fruittree/csc435_2019_Spring.github.io/index.md

 We will examine several technologies in various depths, though our majority of time will spend on JavaScript and its libraries.

-•	HyperText Markup Language (HTML) for authoring web pages
+1. HyperText Markup Language (HTML) for authoring web pages
-•	Cascading Style Sheets (CSS) for supplying stylistic information to web pages
+2. Cascading Style Sheets (CSS) for supplying stylistic information to web pages
-•	JavaScript and its libraries (jQuery, D3) for creating interactive web pages
+3. JavaScript and its libraries (jQuery, D3) for creating interactive web pages
-•	PHP Hypertext Processor for generating dynamic pages on a web server
+4. PHP Hypertext Processor for generating dynamic pages on a web server
-•	Asynchronous JavaScript and XML (Ajax) for enhanced web interaction and applications
+5. Asynchronous JavaScript and XML (Ajax) for enhanced web interaction and applications
-•	JSON for transferring data
+6. JSON for transferring data
-•	Structured Query Language (MySQL) for interacting with databases
-•	Git and Github tools for version control and web hosting.
+7. Structured Query Language (MySQL) for interacting with databases 8.Git and Github tools for version control and web hosting.

 ## Learning outcomes: